dizyd/Knowledge/README.md

 This work, including all figures, is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
 All code is licensed under the MIT License.

+**Contributing Authors**
+David Izydorczyk, Barbara Kreis, Michael Kilb & Arndt Bröder

+**Abstract**
+Will be added soon.

+**Publication**
+(work in progress)

+**Funding**
+This research was funded by Grant IZ 96/1-1 provided to David Izydorczyk from the German Research Foundation (DFG) and supported by the University of Mannheim’s Graduate School of Economic and Social Sciences.